 Follow the Remote-First Approach

-In our previous article on How to Implement the Hybrid Workplace Model in Your Company, we cited the necessity of adopting a remote-first approach in which remote work is considered the default setting.
-Naturally, this extends to hybrid meetings in the way that all information surrounding the meeting, from invitation to follow-up, should be digitally available to avoid remote workers being at a disadvantage.
+In our previous article on How to Implement the Hybrid Workplace Model in Your Company, we highlighted the importance of adopting a digital-first approach in which remote participation is treated as a standard part of collaboration.
+This also applies to hybrid meetings, where all information from the invitation to the shared materials and the follow-up should be accessible digitally to ensure equal footing for every attendee.

 Facilitate Equal Participation